dongmouren0/dongmouren.github.io/teaching/153spr13/index.md

 **Office:** Math/Stat 015 (5727 S University Ave)
 **Office hours:** Tuesday 3pm to 4pm, Wednesday 5pm to 6pm, Thursday 1pm to 2pm, and any other time by appointment.
 **VCA:** Yo Joong Choe
-**YJ's office hours:** Friday 1pm to 2pm in the C-Shop, Reynolds Club.
+**YJ's office hours:** Wednesday 3:30pm to 4:30pm in the C-Shop, Reynolds Club.
 **Problem session:** Tuesday 5pm to 6pm in Eck 203.
 **Textbook:** _Calculus_ by Salas, Hille, Etgen, 10th edition.